 Description: A fixed-rate mortgage loan has an interest rate that stays the same, always.
 It does not change or fluctuate with market conditions, no matter how long you keep the loan.
 In Washington State, fixed-rate mortgages are available with different repayment term lengths.
 The 30-year fixed home loan is the most popular financing option among Washington State home buyers and homeowners.

 Pros: Payment stability and predictability are the primary benefits of using a fixed-rate mortgage to buy or refinance a home.
-Because the interest rate stays the same, the monthly payments will also remain the same.
+Because the interest rate stays the same, the monthly payments will largely remain the same as well (though tax-related changes could affect this).
 This is true for as long as you keep the loan, up to the point that you pay it off, refinance, or sell the home.

 Cons: The downside is that you might have a higher interest rate, when compared to the initial rate on an adjustable mortgage.
 That’s because long-term fixed home loans generally have higher rates than ARMs.

 Adjustable-Rate Mortgage: A Money-Saver for the Short Term

 Description: An adjustable-rate mortgage (ARM) loan has an interest rate that can adjust or change over time.
 Usually, the rate will adjust once per year, sometimes after a period of fixed interest that can last for several years.
 “Hybrid” ARM loans are common these days.
 They get their name because they start off with a fixed mortgage rate for the first few years, after which the interest rate begins to adjust annually.

 Pros: Washington home buyers who use adjustable mortgage loans usually do it to save money.
 That’s because hybrid ARMs typically start off with lower interest rates than fixed mortgages.
 They can be a money-saver in the short term, making the well suited for homeowners who plan to move or refinance the home after a few years.